Arthur McKenzie: Family

 The son of William Kenneth McKenzie (1850–1920), and Elizabeth Ann McKenzie (1854–1929), née Stoker, William Arthur McKenzie was born at Sandhurst, Victoria (known as Bendigo since 1891) on 25 December 1879.

 Education

 He attended Geelong Grammar School in 1898.
-Not only a fine schoolboy cricketer and footballer, he was an outstanding athlete.
+He was considered an outstanding schoolboy athlete in cricket and football.

 At the 16 November 1898 Geelong Grammar School sports carnival he was the school's champion athlete, and was awarded the school's Championship Cup for his performance.
 He won the long jump by 141/2 inches (approx. 37cm), jumping 18ft.
 111/2in. (approx. 5.78m), the 100 yards ("McKenzie … won easily"), the quarter mile ("McLaurin [who finished second] led till 50 yards from home, when McKenzie bolted to the front, winning by several yards"), the mile ("Belcher [who finished second] was leading until about 40 yards from the tap, but McKenzie then spurted to the front, and won by two or three yards"), and came third in the pole vault.